First-Time Buyers Guide to a Bidet

 How Much Does a Bidet Cost?

-The price of a basic bidet toilet is £113.00.
+The price of a basic bidet toilet starts at roughly £180.00.
 The cost of premium models ranges from £320.00 to £340.00.
 The professional installation of this bathroom fixture is an additional cost factor you need to keep in mind.
 A bidet toilet, however, can be connected to your existing plumbing line but still needs fresh supply and waste lines.

 Top Bidet Toilet Recommendations